 - Miscarriage, ectopic pregnancy or postpartum.

-- Other illnesses diseases or medications
+- Some illnesses, diseases or medications can cause heavy periods:

 - Medications like the depo provera shot, as well as the Paragard (copper) IUD.

 - A bleeding disorder known as von Willebrand disease – known as a coagulopathy, this condition is associated with problems in how the blood clots.
 Twenty percent of adolescent girls with severe menorrhagia have a blood coagulation problem.

 Note: Endometrial cancer may cause irregular bleeding in the form of spotting, but it is not a cause of heavy bleeding.

 How does your menstrual flow change over the course of your life?

 Your menstrual cycle and flow definitely change throughout the course of your life.
 There are four distinct stages of the menstrual cycle throughout a woman’s lifetime.

 - Puberty that brings on a girl’s first period, and includes the teenage years